 A social media audit is the process of reviewing your business’ metrics to assess growth, opportunities and what can be done to improve your social presence.

 The first step of a social media audit is to track down each of their profiles and make sure that each is complete and on-brand.
 Next, a social media audit will typically include the prospect's current metrics such as:

 If available, it’s always useful to include the percentage change of each metric month over month in order to get an idea of their current social media growth rate.

 After auditing the prospect's current social media presence, the next step is to use your expertise to craft a brief social media strategy.
 During the business proposal process, the social media strategy doesn’t need to be exhaustive as you'll likely need additional information after signing a contract.
 That said, the more specific and actionable you can make the strategy, the better.

 A few key pieces of information to include in the strategy section include:

 Check out these 9 examples from HootSuite for templates to create a social media strategy, social media audit, content calendar, and more.

 After outlining your social media strategy, it’s important to define exactly how you’ll measure success.
 One way to demonstrate how you’ll be measuring the ROI of their social media marketing is to simply show them an example of a previous social media report you’ve sent to clients—of course, removing any sensitive information.

-6. Scope of Work, Timeline, and Deliverables
+9. The Scope of Work and Your Deliverables

 After providing clear metrics to measure success, the next section should provide the scope of work, timeline, and deliverables for the project.
 For example, a few of the sections included in SproutSocial’s article on social media proposals include: